Zipfian-Science/natural-selection/docs/source/ga.rst

 Gene verification
 ------------------------

-Custom gene verification functions can be added to preform logical checks when changing genes, through mutation.
+Custom gene verification functions can be added to preform logical checks when changing genes, through crossover.

 .. code-block:: python